Effective Date: 08/07/08

 - Applicant Responsibility

-- An applicant shall attest to the citizenship status of each child by completing page 7 of the child care application.
+- An applicant shall attest to the citizenship status of each child by completing Section 3 - Family Information of the Child Care Application (Form IL444-3455).
 If the child is a qualified alien, the parent must provide the alien registration number and submit supporting documentation.

 - The applicant must declare under penalty of perjury and possibly subject to later verification of status, that the child is a U.S. citizen, U.S. non-citizen national or qualified alien.
-The parent's signature on page 11 of the child care application that includes the child for whom care is requested is sufficient to meet this criteria.
+The parent's signature obtained in Section 8 - Parent/Guardian Certification of the Child Care Application that includes the child for whom care is requested is sufficient to meet this criteria.

 - Staff Responsibility